iSAI552/CampusChat/Readme.md

-# Bakend for the Campus Chat App
+# A fullstack Campus Chat App
+It is made using the MERN stack